GuyTeichman/RNAlysis/docs/source/tutorial.rst

 Run differential expression analysis with *DESeq2*
 ------------------------------------------------------

-#TODO
+We can now start Differential Expression analysis.
+For this purpose we will use `DESeq2 <https://bioconductor.org/packages/release/bioc/html/DESeq2.html>`_ - an R package for differential expression analysis.
+Before proceeding with this step, make sure you have `installed R <https://cran.r-project.org/bin/>`_ on your computer.
+You don't have to install DESeq2 on your own - *RNAlysis* can install it for you, as long as you have installed the R language on your computer already.

+To open the Differential Expression window, choose an *RNAlysis* tab with one of the scaled count tables, click on the "General" tab, and from the drop-down menu below select "Run DESeq2 differential expression":

 .. image:: /tutorial_screenshots/02b01_deseq2.png
   :width: 600
   :alt: Open the differential expression window

-#TODO
+The Differential Expression window should now open.
+On the left side of the window, set the path of your R installation (or keep it on 'auto' if you have previously added R to your computer's PATH).

 .. image:: /tutorial_screenshots/02b02_deseq2.png
   :width: 600
   :alt: Differential expression

-Next, we need to define a **sample table** for each of our count tables.
+Next, we need to define a **design matrix** for each of our count tables.
-The first column of the sample table should contain the names of the samples in the count table.
+The first column of the design matrix should contain the names of the samples in the count table.
-Each other column should contain a variable to be added to the statistical design formula of the dataset.
+Each other column should contain a variable to be added to the experimental design formula of the dataset.
 For example: experimental condition, genotype, or biological replicate/batch.
-For example, the sample table for our osmotic stress dataset would look like this:
+For example, the design matrix for our osmotic stress dataset would look like this:

 +-------+------------+--------+
 | Name  | condition  | batch  |